akishindev/Publications/kotlin-delegates-in-android.md

 The second type parameter of `ReadWriteProperty` determines what kind of values the property can have.
 We explicitly set the type as non-nullable, and throw an exception if the value cannot be read.
 This allows us to have non-nullable properties in our fragment, sparing us from annoying null-checks.

-But sometimes we need a property to be nullable.
+But sometimes we do need a property to be nullable.
 So let's create another delegate that, if the argument is not found, doesn't throw an exception, but returns `null` instead:
 ```kotlin
 class FragmentNullableArgumentDelegate<T : Any?> : ReadWriteProperty<Fragment, T?> {